dunnie99/AssetTrade/README.md

 ### STEP 3 - Deploying your contracts

+In foundry, Forge can deploy smart contracts to a given network with the forge create command.
+Forge can deploy only one contract at a time.

 Before deploying your contract to the Celo testnet, ensure that you have added the Celo testnet RPC to your Metamask wallet, if not follow this [guide](https://docs.celo.org/blog/tutorials/3-simple-steps-to-connect-your-metamask-wallet-to-celo) to add it & also get faucet from this [site](https://faucet.celo.org/alfajores).
 <br/>

-Next, add the Celo network configuration to the hardhat.config.ts file located in the root directory of your project.
-To enable the use of your private key for your Celo account during contract deployment, you will need to install an env file.
+Next, To enable the use of your private key for your Celo account during contract deployment, you will need to install an env file.
 You can store your private key in the ".env" file and use the dotenv package to load it into your Hardhat configuration.
 Here is an example of how to configure it:

 - Install the dotenv package: